 If the patient doesn't reply, let it go.
-They may be unable to express experiences in words and may feel frustrated.
+She/he may be unable to express experiences in words and may feel frustrated.

 Do not argue or challenge the patient's reality.
-Instead, accept and validate what they say.
+Instead, accept and validate what he/she says.